The role of a user acquisition (UA) manager has drastically evolved over the years with increasingly challenging tasks.

 In order to build and train complex deep learning predictive models that can provide these desired LTV predictions, access to large user behavior databases is needed.

-Even if the predictive model only applies each app’s siloed data in-order to generate local predictions, the model’s training and optimization must rely on data from hundreds if not thousands of apps to achieve maximum accuracy.
+Even if the predictive model only applies each app’s siloed data to generate local predictions, the model’s training and optimization must rely on data from hundreds if not thousands of apps to achieve maximum accuracy.

 Very few companies are privileged enough to enjoy a birds-eye-view of user acquisition properties, including monetization and cost channels, as well as access to all app campaigns across all advertising sources and channels.